 Legumes like beans and dried peas are some of the healthiest foods on the planet given their high fiber content, low-fat, cholesterol-free status, being rich in vitamins and minerals and more.
 Legumes however, need to be consumed in cooked form to obtain their benefits because cooking destroys compounds found in raw beans and legumes which can be toxic to the digestive system.

 The drying process which turns pea protein into a powder form is sufficient enough to destroy any compounds which would be considered harmful to digestive systems.
 Therefore, pea protein is entirely safe to consume and easy to digest.

-The approximate content in our original RICE protein (per serving):
+The approximate content in our chocolate NEW premium RICE protein (per serving)

 - Magnesium – 24 mg

 The approximate content in our vanilla and strawberry PEA protein (per serving):

 The approximate content in our original PEA protein (per serving):

 - Magnesium – 160 mg